 All in all, unless you have your own roll-forming machine, you will need to go through a custom metal fabrication shop such as the ones at Beacon Supply or ABC supply.
 These places sell sheet metal panels and roofing materials to contractors only, so you will need to work with a professional contractor to buy the materials from a roofing supplier on your behalf.

-It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00 per sq. ft., but those panels will be limited to standard lengths, basic colors in polyester paint finish (not Kynar 500) and will normally be made out of the lower-end, thin (29-gauge) G-60 galvanized steel that is not suitable for residential applications.
+It’s true that you can also buy prefabricated standing seam metal panels at Lowe’s or Home Depot for about $2.00-$2.50 per sq. ft., but those panels could be limited to standard lengths, basic colors in polyester paint finish (not Kynar 500) and will normally be made out of the lower-end, thin (29-gauge) G-60 galvanized steel that is not suitable for residential applications.

 For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24- or 22-gauge (the smaller the gauge number the better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.